robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0017/README.md

 # ACS-85-0017

- ATTiny85 Clock/counter 4 bit  gate or trigger Like 4017
+ATTiny85 Clock/Counter 4-bit Gate or Trigger (Like a 4017)

 ## Overview

-CD4017  Like a baby 10, but a baby 4!

-one inputs:
+This sketch is like a mini version of the CD4017.
+Think of it as a "baby 10," but with only 4 outputs!

+### Inputs:

-- clock
+- Clock

-Three Outputs: like CD4017
+### Outputs (similar to the CD4017):

-- counter out bit q0
+- Counter output bit q0
-- counter out bit q1
+- Counter output bit q1
-- counter out bit q2
+- Counter output bit q2
-- counter out bit q3
+- Counter output bit q3

-However there is also a software bool that toggles between gate mode ( regular ) and a trigger mode.
+Additionally, there’s a software boolean that toggles between two modes:

+- **Gate mode**: Regular operation.
+- **Trigger mode**: Outputs a short pulse when the bit flips.

 ```c
 0001